Welcome to CRC

 " Every dog deserves a second chance "

-We are a 5O1c3 non-profit Mastiff Rescue located in Phoenix, Arizona and Southern California.
-We Rescue, Rehabilitate and Rehome English Mastiffs, Great Danes, Saint Bernards, Cane Corso, Dogue de Bordeaux and other Giant Breeds throughout the Southwest and take pride in every Mastiff we help.
+We are a 5O1(c)(3) non-profit Mastiff Rescue located in Phoenix, Arizona, and Southern California.
+We Rescue, Rehabilitate and Rehome English Mastiffs, Great Danes, Saint Bernards, Cane Corso, Dogue de Bordeaux and other Giant Breeds throughout the Southwest, and we take pride in every Mastiff we help.

-Canine Rescue Coalition, Inc. is a non-profit 501c3 rescue.
-We are dedicated to rescuing English Mastiffs and Neapolitan Mastiffs, Cane Corso, Great Danes and Saint Bernards and other Giant or Mastiff Breeds, restoring them to health, and finding them loving, permanent homes.
-Canine Rescue Coalition is solely volunteer based and we encourage community involvement.
+Az Mastiff Rescue is solely volunteer based and we encourage community involvement.
 Community involvement includes raising funds to support our cause, and educating the public on the rewards of responsible pet ownership.
 It also includes raising awareness on the importance of spaying and neutering.

 Highlighted Dogs